andres-lowrie/lang/docs/content/docs/functions/_index.md

 => [1, 2, 3, 4]
 ```

-If you want to assign another name to `args` you can do either it via [config]()
-or when you declare your function using the variadic syntax
+If you want to assign another name to `args` you can do it using the variadic
+syntax

 ```
 add = ...nums -> {
-  // The compiler will assign args to nums in this case
+  // _lang_ will assign args to "nums" in this case
   // nums = args
 }
 ```

 Of course you can increase the strictness and specifically say "no, you take
-no parameters dammit"
+no parameters dammit" and turn off the auto\_args feature all together

 ```
-coinfig.no.auto_rest {
+coinfig.no.auto_args {
-  add = () -> {}
+  add -> {}

+  add 1 2
+  => Error: `add` takes no parameters, given....
 }
 ```